Fully-Dynamic All-Pairs Shortest Paths: Likely Optimal Worst-Case Update Time: An Efficient Data Structure With An Oracle

-The sampling step is shown in Algorithm \ref{alg:sample}.
-The difference between Algorithm \ref{alg:sample} and Algorithm \ref{alg:basicrebuild} is that in Algorithm \ref{alg:sample}, we skip the majority of vertices but we magnify the congestion contributions from paths to vertices by a large factor inverse to the probability of keeping a vertex.
+The sampling step is shown in \cref{alg:sample}.
+The difference between \cref{alg:sample} and \cref{alg:basicpreprocessing} is that in \cref{alg:sample}, we skip the majority of vertices but we magnify the congestion contributions from paths to vertices by a large factor which is the inverse of the probability of keeping a vertex.

-We now show that Algorithm \ref{alg:sample} indeed approximates a good set of congested vertices and runs efficiently.
-We analyze the running time, bound the size of $C_i$, and argue that our set bounds the congestion values in an approximate sense for an implicit set of paths. \begin{lemma} Algorithm \ref{alg:sample} runs in $\tilde O(\frac{n ^ 5}{\tau_i}) = \tilde O(n ^ {2.5}2 ^ i)$ time with high probability. \end{lemma} \begin{proof} For each $j$, observe that the number of indices sampled on Line \ref{line:sampleindices} is $I_j = O(p_jn)$ with high probability due to the Chernoff Bound.
-Thus the running time of Algorithm \ref{alg:sample} is $O(\sum_{j}{I_j \times n ^ 2h_j}) = O(\sum_{j}{p_jn ^ 3h_j}) = \tilde O(\frac{n ^ 5}{\tau_i})$ with high probability. \end{proof}
+We now show that \cref{alg:sample} indeed approximates a good set of congested vertices and runs efficiently.
+We analyze the running time, bound the size of $C_i$, and argue that our set of congestion vertices bounds the congestion values in an approximate sense for a hidden set of hop-restricted paths. \begin{lemma} \cref{alg:sample} runs in $\tilde O(\frac{n ^ 5}{\tau_i}) = \tilde O(n ^ {2.5}2 ^ i)$ time with high probability. \end{lemma} \begin{proof} For each $j$, observe that the number of indices sampled on line \ref{line:sampleindices} is $I_j = O(p_jn)$ with high probability due to the Chernoff Bound.
+Thus the running time of \cref{alg:sample} is $O(\sum_{j}{I_j \times n ^ 2h_j}) = O(\sum_{j}{p_jn ^ 3h_j}) = \tilde O(\frac{n ^ 5}{\tau_i})$ with high probability. \end{proof}